MBB gives you a slide deck. We give you a system your team runs.

 The philosophy behind the approach

 MBB firms are built to be called back.
 Engagements generate recommendations that require additional engagements to implement.
 That model works for them.
-It does not work for PE sponsors on a 5-year hold or operators on a 90-day value creation plan.
+It doesn't work for PE sponsors on a 5-year hold or operators on a 90-day value creation plan.

 FintastIQ is built to disappear.
 Every engagement is designed so your team owns the system when we leave.
 No follow-on retainer needed.
 No dependency created.
-The measure of success is not whether you call us again.
-It is whether your team can run the pricing model, the sales governance process, and the GTM review cadence without us.
+The measure of success isn't whether you call us again.
+It's whether your team can run the pricing model, the sales governance process, and the GTM review cadence without us.

 An honest view: MBB strengths and where the model falls short

 McKinsey, BCG, and Bain built their reputations on analytical rigor, structured problem-solving, and the ability to mobilize large teams across complex global organizations.
-That is a real and valuable capability.
-The issue is not what they do.
-It is what the model produces for commercial execution problems.
+That's a real and valuable capability.
+The issue isn't what they do.
+It's what the model produces for commercial execution problems.

 Analyst-heavy teams on commercial problems

 MBB project teams are typically staffed with analysts who are 2-4 years out of undergrad or MBA programs.
-They are smart, analytical, and well-trained.
-They have not run a pricing negotiation, built a sales compensation plan, or owned a revenue number.
+They're smart, analytical, and well-trained.
+They haven't run a pricing negotiation, built a sales compensation plan, or owned a revenue number.
 For commercial operating system work, that gap matters.

 Partner attention is front-loaded, not embedded

 The partner who sells the engagement leads the pitch and signs off on the final deck.
 The daily work is done by associates and managers.
 FintastIQ senior operators are in the data and the working sessions throughout.
-There is no handoff layer.
+There's no handoff layer.

 Discovery phases that delay action